mobizt/FirebaseClient/README.md

 >
 > In ESP8266/ESP32, you can't use WiFi while using ESP-Now.

-The default network class can be used with WiFi capable MCUs e.g. ESP8266, ESP32 and Raspberry Pi Pico W.
+The default network class can be used with WiFi capable MCUs e.g. ESP8266, ESP32 and Raspberry Pi Pico W/2W.

 The boolean parameter passed to the default network class constructor is the option for how the network (WiFi) reconnection can be done automatically or manually.